Harold Arceneaux: Professional career

-Despite his success at Weber State, Arceneaux was not drafted by an NBA team, and played for various organizations home and abroad since leaving college, including professional teams in Argentina, Australia, France, Portugal, the Philippines, Venezuela and Mexico.
+Despite his success at Weber State, Arceneaux was not drafted by an NBA team, and played for various organizations at home and abroad since leaving college, including professional teams in Argentina, Australia, France, Portugal, the Philippines, Venezuela and Mexico.

 He played in the 2000 Rocky Mountain Revue with the Utah Jazz, but did not receive a contract offer from the team.
 After that, he had short stints with the Richmond Rhythm of the IBL and the Columbus Riverdragons of the NBDL.
 He returned to the United States for the 2004–05 season, signing with the Utah Snowbears of the American Basketball Association.
 Arceneaux scored 42 points in Utah's 130–115 playoff victory over the Long Beach Jam, which ultimately proved to be the franchise's final game.
 He was named to the USBasket.com All-ABA team that season.

 Arceneaux went back to Venezuela to play for Marinos de Anzoategui.
 He averaged 15.5 points per game and shot 60.0 percent from the floor, leading his team to the 2005 Venezuelan LBP regular season championship and playoff championship.
 He was also named MVP of the league All-Star Game.
 He also played for the Marinos for part of 2006.

 He returned to Utah for the 2006–07 season as a member of the Utah Eagles of the Continental Basketball Association.
 Arceneaux averaged 19.8 points per game, but the Eagles struggled to a 6–18 record before the franchise ceased operations.